Jcspoza/Jcspoza/README.md

 - Scratcht

 Currently I am teaching a Python & micropython workshop to "mature makers" in presmises of "Centro de Mayores Municipal BENITO MARTÍN LOZANO" Madrid city center.

-Last 2022 Decemebre I finished a Scratch 3.0 workshop of 26 weekly sessions to persons with intellectual disabilities (all ages) in premises of Fundacion Juan XXIII in Madrid.
+Last 2022 December I finished a Scratch 3.0 workshop of 26 weekly sessions to persons with intellectual disabilities (all ages) in premises of Fundacion Juan XXIII in Madrid.

-Also I speach to teens about social networks like Tiktok in the sense to protect them from risk of bad use and promoting wellbeing
+Also, I speach to teens about social networks like Tiktok in the sense to protect them from risk of bad use and promoting wellbeing, as part of Cibervoluntarios.org non-profit organisation

 You can reach me by mail : jcspoza@gmail.com